How Long Does Coffee Last? Keep Your Coffee Fresh for Longer 2023

 Caffeine is a psychoactive chemical.
 When you drink, the caffeine first enters the bloodstream through the epithelial tissue found in the mouth and throat.

-The half-life of caffeine after it is absorbed in the body runs somewhere between 4 and 6 hours.
-After the caffeine enters the bloodstream the liver metabolizes and breaks down the caffeine into beneficial alkaloids.
+The half-life of caffeine after it is absorbed in the body runs between 4 and 6 hours.
+After the caffeine enters the bloodstream, the liver metabolizes and breaks down the caffeine into beneficial alkaloids.

 Approximately 99 percent of the caffeine will be absorbed in the body within 45 minutes after consumption.
-Due to its half-life, it takes between 25 and 30 hours for caffeine to completely expel out of the body.
+Due to its half-life, it takes between 25 and 30 hours for caffeine to be expelled from the body completely.

 The stimulant effects of caffeine only last approximately four to five hours.